-Google’s Universal Analytics is a prime example of an analytics tool that’s used to gather data on users.
-This has caused the tool to gain a lot of publicity in recent years, with growing concerns that sites are breaking GDPR regulations by using it.
+Google’s Universal Analytics was a prime example of an analytics tool that’s used to gather data on users.
+This caused GA to gain a lot of publicity in recent years, with growing concerns that sites may be breaking GDPR regulations by using it.

 What Does This Mean for Google Analytics Users?

-If you started using Google Analytics after October 14, 2020, it’s likely that you’re already using a GA4 property.
-Anything before that, you’re probably using a Universal Analytics property.
+If you started using Google Analytics after October 14, 2020, it’s likely that your property was already created with GA4.
+UA was the default for all properties created before that.

-Whether you’re already prepared to make the switch to GA4, or you’re still heavily reliant on Universal Analytics, you should at least get started with a GA4 account in order to begin building up historical data.
+Whether you’ve still been heavily reliant on Universal Analytics up until now, or you already made the switch to GA4, you should at least get started with a GA4 account in order to begin building up historical data.
 Having at least a year’s worth of data will allow you to compare reports against the previous year, which is important for measuring seasonal trends.

 As websites continue to evolve and users become more conscious of data privacy, opting out of having their sessions tracked, Google Analytics needed to make some big changes in order to continue providing relevant insights to website owners.